-There is only one operational groundwater monitoring stations within WRA 11 at the Namwera Well Field, the data is not complete but it does show near continuous (annual) readings and trends (Figure 14a and 14b).
-There is a low amplitude (ca 2m per 3 to 5-year period) variation in the water table that is overlain by short amplitude rises of up to 10 meters.
-This likely relates to both climate variable groundwater recharge and climate induced water pumping.
-Data from the 2020 National Survey suggested seasonal water table declines in shallow groundwater supplies and this is supported by the data in Figure 14.
-It is not possibly to determine any long-term trends that may relate to climate variability (rainfall and recharge relationships) unless data on aquifer pumping were included in an overall water balance.
-The magnitude of the seasonal variation suggests the monitoring point is unconfined and receives annual seasonal recharge.
-However, given here are no borehole logs or multi-level installations that separate different hydro-stratigraphic units and the data from each site is not complete, it is recommended that multi-level installations are placed into each hydrostratigraphic unit is an area for future investment, and a complete water balance is undertaken.
+There is only one operational groundwater monitoring stations within WRA 17 (Figure 14a for location and Figure 14b for data), a second was vandalised shortly after installation.
+The Karonga water office record is one of the most complete for the period 2008 to 2021.
+Data from the 2020 National Survey suggested seasonal water table declines, supported by the data in Figure 14.
+From the data that is held by the Ministry of Water and Sanitation, there is between a 2- and 4-meter annual change in groundwater table, with long-term trends that may relate to climate variability (rainfall and recharge relationships).
+The magnitude of the seasonal variation suggests the aquifers these monitoring points intersect are unconfined and receive annual seasonal recharge.
+However, there are no borehole logs or multi-level installations that separate different hydro-stratigraphic units and it is recommended that multi-level installations into each unit is an area for future investment.